Can You File an Injury Lawsuit After Collecting Workers’ Comp in NY?

 - The character of the work being performed and whether it is substantially similar to work done by the employer’s regular employees

 - The method of payment to the worker

 - Whether the employer furnishes materials and supplies to the worker to perform the work

 - Whether the employer has the right to hire and fire the worker at will

 If a court decides that the injured party is actually a special employee, they may be barred from suing their employer under the exclusive remedy rule.
 Speak to one of the experienced Bronx personal injury attorneys at The Carríon Law Firm today to hear more about whether you might be able to file a personal injury lawsuit.

 Thinking About a Workplace Injury Lawsuit?
 Our New York Workplace Injury Attorneys Are Here to Help

-You deserve the experience and resources of The Carríon Law Firm on your side while you search for justice after your consequential workplace accident.
+You deserve the experience and resources of the Whiteplains personal injury lawyers at The Carrion Law Firm on your side while you search for justice after your consequential workplace accident.
 For a free consultation, call us at (718) 841-0083.